We don't test on Node versions below 16 anymore, so make sure you are running a supported Node version.

 Please use the very similar methods within HelixChatApi instead.

-Similarly, there was a chatters API available under the apiClient.unsupported
+Similarly, there was a chatters API available under the apiClient.unsupported namespace.

 This was now removed in favor of the new Helix API under HelixChatApi#getChatters.